pyinfra-dev/pyinfra/docs/getting_started.rst

 Create a Deploy
 ---------------

-A deploy simply refers to a collection of inventories and operations defined in Python files.
-Unlike ad-hoc commands, ``pyinfra`` deploys can be saved and reused (committed to git, etc).
+A deploy is a collection of inventories and operations defined in Python files.
+These deploys can be saved and reused (committed to git, etc).
 Think of a deploy like Ansible's playbook or Chef's cookbook.
 We'll now replicate the above hello world ad-hoc command as a deploy.

 To get started let's create an ``inventory.py`` containing our hosts to target: